edward-prosser/corda-docs/content/en/docs/cdl/cdl-overview.md

 ## What is Cordapp Design Language?

-Corda Design Language (CDL) consists of a series of diagrammatic views which aims to concisly and accurately represent CorDapp designs.
+Corda Design Language (CDL) consists of a series of diagrammatic views which aims to concisely and accurately represent CorDapp designs.
 It aims to:

-- Allow Engineers to represent and reason about core aspects of the corda design including: Ledger data, shared Logic, permisioning and privacy.
+- Allow Engineers to represent and reason about core aspects of the corda design including: Ledger data, shared Logic, permissioning and privacy.
 - Enable more complex Cordapp designs to be reasoned about than would be otherwise possible, through abstraction from the code and standardisation.
 - Encourage good CorDapp designs.
 - Enable the documentation of standardised design patterns.